Growth and Development Time-series Data (GGDC)

 Africa Sector Database: Internationally-comparable data on sectoral productivity performance in 11 Sub-Saharan African countries since the 1960s.
 Variables include annual series of value added, deflators, and persons employed for 10 broad economic sectors.

-Global Financial Database: Long-range financial data series on stocks, bonds, bills and other instruments, covering approximately 200 countries from the medieval period to present.
-Financial and economic data series are assigned nine metadata descriptors: series ID; description; start date; end date/most recent; periodicity; country/territory; currency; series type (eg. government bond yields) and GFD sector designation (eg. equity).
+The Global Financial Database provides long-range historical financial data on stocks, bonds, bills and other instruments, covering approximately 200 countries from the early modern period to the present.
+EUI members can create an account by following the instructions at How to access data.
+The GFD platform is called 'Finaeon.'
+Data series are assigned nine metadata descriptors: Series ID; Description; Start date; End date/most recent; Periodicity; Country/territory; Currency; Series type (eg. government bond yields) and GFD sector designation (eg. equity).